 Return of Capital

-If a REIT sells an asset, like an office building, it can reinvest that money into other real estate assets or pay out the sales proceeds to shareholders.
-Any amount that is paid to shareholders is marked on Form 1099-DIV as a return on capital.
+If a REIT sells an asset, like an office building, it can reinvest that money into other real estate or pay out the sales proceeds to shareholders.
+Any amount paid to shareholders is marked on Form 1099-DIV under Box 3 – Nondividend Distribution.

-You will pay capital gains tax on the difference between the selling price and your new cost basis, when you eventually sell those shares.
-Of course, there is the chance the share price drops below your cost basis and report a loss.
+You’re not off the hook for paying taxes though.
+You will eventually pay capital gains tax on the difference between the selling price and your new cost basis but not until you sell those shares.
+Of course, there is the chance the share price drops below your new cost basis and you report a loss.

 Use A Retirement Account

-The tax code points to a big advantage of owning REITs inside of retirement accounts and other tax-sheltered accounts.
-Which offer protection from all these REIT tax rules.
-It immediately eliminates the confusion and need to break down the dividend payments by each tax rate.
+The tax code points to a big advantage of owning REITs inside of retirement and other tax-advantaged accounts.
+The accounts offer protection from these REIT tax rules since money made is only taxed as ordinary income upon withdrawal, if at all.